-Topics and contexts studied in this course: The Level 2 course uses geographic ideas, concepts, and skills to make you a Geographer by reflecting on people, place, and environments.
-From murder rates to freedom camping, this course covers it all and leads to Level 3 studies.
+Topics and contexts studied in this course: The Level 2 course uses geographic ideas, concepts, and skills to make you a geographer by reflecting on people, place, and environments.
+From murder rates to freedom camping, to helicopter flights, this course covers it all and leads to Level 3 studies.